UnusualNorm/ComputerCraft-CC-Server/README.md

 A Node.js package providing a command and control server for ComputerCraft computers in Minecraft.
 Allowing control over these in game computers (like turtles!) with Node.js using WebSockets.

+Thank you wwaaijer for the [base and inspiration](https://github.com/wwaaijer/cc-socket-server) for this project!

 ---
 ## Disclaimer
 This project is currently NOT uploaded to NPM, please disreguard "Install the package" step and manually install it using git